zaoyang/30-days-of-vue/day-16/day-16.cq.md

 If you feel like you haven’t fully grasped the information in this article - __that is totally okay__.
 Vue recommends us to use standard templates whenever we can since render functions are harder to grasp and implement in an application.
 As a fun-fact as well, the Vue team has stated that [one of the bigger changes to come in Vue 3.0](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf#f25a) is the Virtual DOM format used in render functions, _particularly the native JavaScript way of doing so_.
 When Vue 3.0 does finally arrive, we’ll revamp how the examples in this article is set up but as of now - this article is intended to be an introduction to what `render` functions are.
 We won’t be discussing or using `render` functions for the rest of the course.

-I> We'll be taking a deep dive into many of the cool updates Vue 3.0 will bring in the second last article of the course - __Vue 3.0 and the future of Vue__.
+> We'll be taking a deep dive into many of the cool updates Vue 3.0 will bring in the second last article of the course - __Vue 3.0 and the future of Vue__.

 In the application shown with CodeSandbox, you might be wondering why the component files look and are named differently (e.g. `RenderComponent.vue`) and why the entire application structure looks a little more advanced.
 This is because that application was a Vue app bundled with [__Webpack__](https://webpack.js.org/) with the components being built in __Single-File__ format.
 It’s safe to say that it’s finally time to dive into what these components are, which we’ll be doing tomorrow!